zenodeapp/donor-drop-backend/README.md

   > This flag will act as if `--once` is set as well.

-  This will get all transactions made in the given timeframe (defined in the [.env](./.env.example)-file) **without doing any tnam validation**.
+  This will get all transactions that meet the conditions as described in [4.
+Run scraper](#4-run-scraper) **without doing any memo or tnam validation**.
 This is useful if we want to give the people that made a mistake during the donor drop the opportunity to link their tnams again.
 See [A.1 Rescue plan](#a1-rescue-plan) for a detailed description on how to approach that.

   > The resulting list of transactions will populate the `etherscan_transactions_all`-table instead of the usual `donations`-tables.